Set Current Location

 Overton Park is the home of the Memphis Brooks Museum of Art, the Memphis College of Art, and the Overton Park Municipal Golf Course.
 The park by itself is a lovely place to visit.
 There are trails for hiking and biking, tennis courts, a playground, picnic area, and huge, shady trees to relax under.The rainbow-painted amphitheater, once the location of concerts by Elvis Presley and ZZ Top, is now seldom used, but still a good place to sit and ponder the glories of music gone by.

-Located in the basement of the Peabody Hotel, Gould's Day Spa & Salon offers a full menu of services to make you look and feel amazing.
-Stop in for a massage, manicure, facial, or body treatment in the spa.
-Experienced stylists can transform your hair and leave you looking wonderful.
-It's decorated in warm, yellow tones, creating an inviting atmosphere that will make you feel relaxed as soon as you enter.
+Gould's Day Spa & Salon offers a full menu of services to make you look and feel amazing.
+Stop in for a massage, manicure, facial, or body treatment at the spa.
+Experienced stylists are at the helm of the spa, and their professional services ensure that your needs are met.
+The spa has an inviting ambiance, replete with warm, yellow tones that will make you feel relaxed as soon as you enter.
 So pamper yourself with a few treatments and come out feeling refreshed and beautiful.

 Raccoons wander freely around this nature preserve and educational facility.
 The Lichterman family after whom the center is named willed their land to the city years ago, and portions of the block have since been developed into a shopping center, St. Francis Hospital and an apartment building.
 However, this 65-acre park still provides sanctuary for local wildlife.
 Children can see here how injured animals are treated and prepared for return to the wild.
 While the original Lichterman home that housed exhibits and administrative offices burned down a few years ago, most of the facility has been restored.